Evscion/EncryptedHTTP/docs/source/index.rst

 Installation
 ------------

-   The SecureHTTP package can be installed by cloning the github repository at https://github.com/Evscion/SecureHTTP.
+   The EncryptedHTTP package can be installed by cloning the github repository at https://github.com/Evscion/EncryptedHTTP.
    It will soon be available for installation on `pip`.

 Usage